SCU-An-Group/Wrapped-rib-Antenna/README.md

 If you use or edit our work, please cite the appropriate reference:

-Zhu, S.#, Guo, R.#, Jin, X., Ma, X., Zhou, J., & **An, N.*** Folding and deployment experiments and analysis of deployable wrapped-rib antennas.
+Zhu, S.#, Guo, R.#, Jin, X., Ma, X., Zhou, J., & **An, N.*** Folding and deployment behavior of thin-walled deployable wrapped-rib antennas: experimental and numerical studies.
 Submitted. (#: Zhu & Guo contribute equally to this work.)